fmselab/ct-competition/index.md

 ```

 The test model will be processed with a maximum execution time of 120 seconds each.

+### Tools evaluation

+Each tool will be evaluated by considering:

+- Test suite size (50% of the final score)
+- Test suite generation time (50% of the final score)
+- Test suite completeness and validity (required for all the test suites)

+Note that the test suite validity and completeness will be mandatory for the evaluation of how the tool performs over a benchmark model: an invalid or non complete test suite produced for a model will be marked as not correct and its score will be considered equals to the lower one obtained by other tools - 1.

 The tools will be ranked
 - For the total size of the test suites, in a decreasing order
 - For the total time, in an increasing order